madgen/madgen.github.io/posts/Fur-Rebecca.markdown

 inWhich: I provide a not-so-awkward recommendation service for her.
 ---

+### 5th of April, 2019

+  - _Caprice_ by Worakls.
+Not your genre, but it fits the first week of April rather well.

+    Like Thylacine, Worakls too names songs after places.
+I like the idea.
+I want to hear a good _Istanbul_ and a _Marrakech_.
+It might take a while.

 ### 31st of March, 2019

   - _The Fall_ directed by Tarsem Singh.
 I don't know how it hasn't occurred to